 Your UHIP premium is calculated based on your arrival date in Ontario and is paid to the Business Office.
 Your dependents (spouse and/or children) must also be insured with UHIP.
-Enrolment of your dependents in the plan must take place within 30 days of their arrival in Canada.
+Enrolment of your dependents in the plan must take place within 30 days of their arrival in Canada and must be completed at the ISSO office.
 All late dependents will be required to pay a \$500 (per person) administrative fee.